Pipeline Grammar

 true

-Specifies whether to fetch submodules.
+Specifies whether to pull submodules.

 Basic Usage: